 Turkish Coffee vs. Espresso – What Is the Difference?

-| Factor | Turkish Coffee | Espresso |
+| Feature | Turkish Coffee | Espresso |

-| Grind Size | Extra-fine (powder) | Fine |
+| Grind Size | Ultra-fine (powder) | Fine (not powder) |

-| Brewing Method | Simmered in cezve | Pressurized machine |
+| Brewing Method | Boiled in cezve | Pressurized extraction |

-| Brew Time | 5-7 minutes | 25-30 seconds |
+| Extraction Time | 5-7 minutes | 25-30 seconds |

 Both drinks have their charm, and honestly, both are worth trying.
 Turkish coffee is perfect when you want a slow, mindful coffee ritual, while espresso suits a fast-paced morning.
 If you enjoy espresso drinks, read our guide on what is doppio coffee for another bold espresso experience.